chilledornaments/aws-sso-config-guide/README.md

 For local development, rely on the `AWS_PROFILE` environment variable.
 This in conjunction with SSO sessions makes it extremely simple to authenticate to AWS and change roles.
 Avoid setting environment variables for access keys as much as possible.

 For developing with Docker, mount your user’s `~/.aws` directory into the container user’s home path.
-For example: `docker run -e AWS_PROFILE=dev-developers --rm -it -v ~/.aws:/root/.aws amazon/aws-cli`
+For example: `docker run -e AWS_PROFILE=xyz-admin --rm -it -v ~/.aws:/root/.aws amazon/aws-cli`

 Applications rely entirely on the credential provider chain to retrieve credentials.
 Doing so allows this code to work anywhere: